 Canon 200D versus Sony A6500

 The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in June 2017 and October 2016.
 The 200D is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 200D and the Sony A6500 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).